Public-Domain-Laboratories/Operating_System/Operating_System/README.md

 Files and Directories are case insensitive.
 Accessing them can be done with lowercase and a mix of uppercase letters.

+Interface should be a contract or a template for ensuring same structure within source files.

 ```
 ├───Kernel
 │   ├───Boot